agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-7-18-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

     if(search_word in strings):
         print("word found in " + imagePath[imagePath.rfind("/") + 1:])

 ```

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error_search.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

+I wasn't always as lucky as I was in the example above.
+PyTesseract was sometimes unable to read some of the images because either they were low quality or the segmentation after the threshold and dilation processes was not good enough for some reasons as in the example below.
+We should remember that the images were not consistent as a good dataset should be; so, this problem was kind of expected.

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error10_bounding_rectangles.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error10_text_file.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

+All in all, this piece of work was just an opportunity that I've created for me to apply some basic computer vision techniques with a simple logic and see how it works instead of applying Linear SVM + HOG to the MNIST Dataset for the 100th time.
+As a next step, I will build my own dataset with consistent training and testing sets and train my own algorithm, preferably Linear SVM + HOG to start with, and take it from there.

 *The images were taken from:
 Error1: <https://pjrjx47372.i.lithium.com/t5/image/serverpage/image-id/9002i069ABAE234BCD2D4/image-size/large?v=1.0&px=999>